MyCape/pikachu/README.md

 # pikachu
-MyCape iOS Developer candidate screening.
+MyCape iOS/Android Developer candidate screening.

 ## Objective
-- Write a simple iOS mobile app.
+- Write a simple iOS/Android mobile app.
 There is no time limit to complete this test however your speed, quality, and creativity will be greatly considered in the assessment.
 - The app will have 2 views: The splashScreen, the homeScreen.

 ## SplashScreen